VT-Collab/RISO_Gripper/ReadME.md

 We get the final actions to be taken by blending the robot actions with the human actions as $a = \alpha \cdot a_\mathcal{H} + (1 - \alpha) \cdot a_\mathcal{R}$

 Once the robot reaches the objects and the user completes the final alignment of the gripper with the object, the robot takes over and performs the grasp using the grasp type selected by the user.
-For the soft grasps using RISO, Granular gripper and the SoftGripper, the robot uses preset pressure and force values similar to [Autonomous Control](autonomous-control).
+For the soft grasps using RISO, Granular gripper [[1]](#references) and the SoftGripper [[2]](#references), the robot uses preset pressure and force values similar to [Autonomous Control](#autonomous-control).

 The approach can be implemented by running the following code: